 Cleveland, OH flea control service options:

-Our basic indoor flea service, includes an initial service and a 10 day followup treatment, interior only, spray treatment.
-It is guaranteed for 60 days if proper sanitation practices are followed.
+Our basic indoor flea service, includes an initial service consisting of an interior only, broadcast spray treatment.
+It is warrantied for 30 days if proper sanitation practices are followed.

 Flea infestations can take multiple spray applications to get under control.
 Our premium service eliminates the need for multiple applications of pesticides in your home.
 For those who want it done and over with in 1 shot; go with our Premium Flea Control Service.
 You will get an application of our specialty flea aerosol inside.
-Before that all of your carpets, rugs and upholstered furniture will be treated with steam heat.
+Before that, carpets, rugs and upholstered furniture will be treated with steam heat as needed.
 This kills the pupae and any larvae hidden deep within carpet fibers and couch crevices.
 Flea pupae are practically immune to pesticides.
 Steam heat wipes all stages of fleas out instantly.
 Customers who purchase our Premium Flea Control Service also receive a lawn flea treatment.
+This service is also warrantied for 30 days.

 Flea control season gears up in Cleveland, OH when the weather turns hot.
 Fleas thrive in hot and humid weather.
 Once it exceeds 80 degrees average daytime temperature, the flea reproduction life cycle goes into overdrive.
 If you find yourself itching, especially around the ankles, you will want to call your local flea exterminator.
 Ohioline is good resource to learn about fleas in Ohio.